urbanism next conference 2019

 Nico Larco is an Associate Professor of Architecture at the University of Oregon and is a Co-Founder and Co-Director of the Sustainable Cities Initiative, a nationally and internationally awarded, multidisciplinary organization that focuses on sustainability issues as they relate to the built environment.
 Professor Larco’s research focus includes sustainable urban design and he is the lead on SCI’s Urbanism Next Research Initiative which focuses on how technological advances are changing city form and development.
 Professor Larco has received numerous national and international awards for his work and was recently a Distinguished Fulbright Scholar in Spain.
 He has published in journals such as the Journal of Urban Design, the Journal of Urbanism, and the Journal of Architecture and Planning Research.
 His work has been the subject of articles in the New York Times, Forbes, the Chronicle of Higher Education, Streetsblog, Planetizen, and the Financial Times of London.
 He is a licensed architect, has worked professionally in the fields of Architecture, Urban Design, Planning, and Development, and is a principal of Larco-Knudson, an urban design consulting firm.

-Becky Steckler, AICP, is the Urbanism Next Program Manager for the University of Oregon.
+Becky Steckler, AICP, is the Urbanism Next Program Director for the University of Oregon.
 She has over 20 years of experience in project management and land use planning.
 Before coming to the University of Oregon, she worked as an independent contractor for a wide array of public and nonprofit clients, most recently as the Program and Policy Manager for the Oregon Chapter of the American Planning Association (OAPA).
 Ms. Steckler worked on legislative and policy issues, trainings and events, health and planning, and communications for OAPA.
 Before becoming a contractor, she worked for the Department of Land Conservation and Development, ECONorthwest, and the California Coastal Commission.